Canada Company Formation: How Do I Form and Incorporate A Company In Canada?

 Incorporating a business in Canada has several key benefits.

 Where would a business entrepreneur start a Canada company formation?
-Here are the basic steps for beginning this worthwhile process:

 - Shareholder risk is reduced with limited liability

 - Corporate tax rates can be leveraged to reduce taxes